richardkfm/alpha/README.md

 ## Preview

-Clicking a rainforest region confirms backend connectivity and opens a side panel with its full Total Ecosystem Value breakdown:
+Clicking a biome confirms backend connectivity and opens a side panel with its full Total Ecosystem Value breakdown:

 https://github.com/user-attachments/assets/1c6a9012-97ff-424b-af78-628ee2a45e40